Installing Your Module

 - Power off your Eurorack system’s power.

-- Press and hold the Play and Tap buttons.
+- Press and hold the Play and Tap buttons on ML:2.

 - While continuing to hold those two buttons down, power on your system.

 - Keep holding the Play and Tap buttons until ML:2’s buttons blink and the “+” button blinks continuously.
+Now you can release the Play and Tap buttons.
 Note: if you decide at this moment that you do not wish to continue with the factory reset, stop and do nothing.
 Wait a few seconds and the reset will time out and boot up normally.
 If you do wish to reset ML:2, continue on to step 5 before that timeout period ends.

 - Press the + button three times to initiate the factory reset.